 An initial set of drills for converting fractions to decimals has been posted, along with worksheets for converting fractions with slightly larger denominators into decimal equivalents using long division.
 I keep thinking I’m near the end of the content dealing with fractions, but recent home work has included problems ordering fractions and a few other topics that seem like reasonable candidates for practice, so I may be on this topic for a while.

 I’m working on additional worksheets dealing with converting fractions to their decimal equivalents, and then I think we’ll have wrapped up the basic fractions sheets.
-Having hit fraction addition, subtraction, multiplication and division, we should be pretty complete for basic fraction related topics.
+Having hit adding fractions, subtracting fractions, multiplying fractions and dividing fractions, we should be pretty complete for basic fraction related topics.
 I’ll do an overview post on all of the fraction content at that point, and then I’ll be (gladly!) moving on to a new topic area.

 Going through fractions with my daughter has been tough, and thankfully something ‘clicked’ for her along the way, although frankly I’m not sure what or how.
 Especially for multiplication and division, it was a topic area where I struggled to get across the relationships between the numbers and not just the procedures (although I admit to repeating the phrase, “Take the reciprocal and multiply” so many times I now mumble it in my sleep.)
 Regardless of my bumbling efforts, my nearly-5th grader seems to have the concepts down now, and this Dad is relieved.